 Remember to click the Save button to preserve your changes.

-When you navigate to that particular form’s page, you’ll see a modern, customized password-protected form with its own dedicated page.
+When you navigate to that particular form’s page, you’ll see a password-protected form with its own dedicated page.

 4. Customize Protected Form Pages with SeedProd

-Another way to customize password-protected form pages in WordPress is to use SeedProd’s landing page builder and WPForms.
+You can also customize password-protected form pages this way.
+Use SeedProd’s landing page builder and WPForms.

-First, create a password-protected form using the instructions linked earlier; then, in the SeedProd page’s overview, click the Edit Page button in the Coming Soon Page section.
+First, create a password-protected from the instructions linked earlier.
+Then, in the SeedProd page’s overview, click the Edit Page button in the Coming Soon Page section.

-Once the page builder opens, click the Page Settings tab at the top of your screen and click the Access Controls section.
+Once the page builder opens, click the Page Settings tab at the top of your screen.
+Then, click the Access Controls section.
 This is where you can restrict access to certain pages and single posts and set your user roles.

-You can also set bypass rules so only specific IP Addresses can view your private content.
+You can also set bypass rules on access-controlled pages.
+This means only specific IP Addresses can view your private content.

-Next to the Include/Exclude URLs heading, click the Include URLs option, and paste the URL of your protected form page.
+Next to the Include/Exclude URLs heading, click the Include URLs option.
+Then, paste the URL of your protected form page.
 Now click the Save All Changes button.

 Now, click the block and choose your password-protected form in the drop-down menu.
 This will add your form to the page and show a password input field for users to access.